LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

     $ git checkout -b bugfix/<fixed-issue>

-We recommend that you add a test that reproduces the issue you have found and which demonstrates that issue is resolved.
+We recommend that you add a test that reproduces the issue you have found and demonstrates that the issue is resolved.
 To verify that you have done this properly, build the code for your branch and then run ``make test`` to ensure that your new test passes.